GIF Merger

 2. Arrange the order by dragging the thumbnails.
 The sequence determines how GIFs appear in the final result.

-3. Choose a merge mode: Sequence (play one after another), Side by Side, Stacked, or Grid layout.
+4. Choose a merge mode: Sequence, Overlay (blend with opacity), Side by Side, Stacked, or Grid layout.

 Pro tip: For smoother animations, use GIFs with similar frame rates.
 You can adjust the speed of individual GIFs using our GIF Speed Changer before merging.